castorini/anserini/docs/experiments-msmarco-passage-unicoil.md

 > Jimmy Lin and Xueguang Ma.
 [A Few Brief Notes on DeepImpact, COIL, and a Conceptual Framework for Information Retrieval Techniques.](https://arxiv.org/abs/2106.14807) _arXiv:2106.14807_.

-Here, we start with a version of the MS MARCO passage corpus that has already been processed with uniCOIL, i.e., gone through document expansion and term reweighting.
+In this guide, we start with a version of the MS MARCO passage corpus that has already been processed with uniCOIL, i.e., gone through document expansion and term reweighting.
 Thus, no neural inference is involved.
+For details on how to train uniCOIL and perform inference, please see [this guide](https://github.com/luyug/COIL/tree/main/uniCOIL).

+Note that Pyserini provides [a comparable reproduction guide](https://github.com/castorini/pyserini/blob/master/docs/experiments-unicoil.md), so if you don't like Java, you can get _exactly_ the same results from Python.

 ## Data Prep